arcum42/microvmac/README.md

-This is actually a fork of µvMac 0.37.0, so a fork of a fork of a fork.
-I'll come up with a name for it later.
+This is a fork of µvMac 0.37.0, which is a fork of mini vMac, which is a fork of vMac.
+Forks all around.

 To compile, right now, what you'd want to do is: mkdir subprojects